 It’s crazy quick to make.
 Dinner that is ready to eat in less time than it takes for my kids to wash up and set the table.

 Clean-up is a breeze.
-You can make this entire dish in one pan in only 20 minutes.
+You can make this entire entree in one pan in less than 30 minutes.
 If you want to make it even quicker (yes, it’s possible) use two pans for a little extra work after dinner.

 It reheats like a dream.
 Just like traditional lasagna, this lasagna soup tastes even better the next day after the flavors have had time to meld.